art3misholmes/Spr23_Research-/README.md

 test_3.py -- is a combination of test.py & tset_2.py with a python function that creates SQL comands, new SPARQL querys based on new graphs, and prints rows of the SPARQL command to check if populating correctly

 test_4.py -- orginized and cleaned up version of test_3.py

+test_5.py -- takes created SPARQL to SQL command and executes SQL / creates a local database